BoursinBurger/TeslaSplit/README.md

 You can either manually split those events, or use the following three things as a substitute:

+1) We traditionally start time as soon as we start a new game in a new save slot.

-1) The first game saves are made at the end of the opening cutscene when the door opens.
+The first game saves are made at the end of the opening cutscene when the door opens.
 We have set the auto-reset detector to watch for these saves and reset the splits.
-Shortly afterward, the game saves the event "openBarriers: 262144" SDA's rules say to start the timer when you gain control of the character, so this openBarriers event is the perfect event to use for their timing.
+Shortly afterward, the game saves the event "openBarriers: 262144".

+SDA's rules say to start the timer when you gain control of the character, so this openBarriers event is the perfect event to use as your first split event to start the timer if you use their timing.

 2) You can set a split point for reaching the King's room and another for the Ende Moat scene after teleporting back to the tower in a 100% run.